 By day, Kat Gillis is Head of Product at Record360 in Seattle, where she enables companies to manage their tangible assets with mobile devices.
 By night, she's a proud German native—the home to millions of ebikes and birthplace of the term micromobility!

-Chase Stubblefield is a computer science student pursuing a career in product.
-Chase grew up in Portland, interning at Daimler mobility services in 2018, (recently merged with BMW) and joined our team this February.
+Chase Stubblefield is a startup-loving computer science student pursuing a career in product in the mobility space.
+Chase grew up in Portland, OR and interned for Daimler/Mercedes’ mobility services division (recently merged with BMW) prior to joining us.